isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
 					<br><b>Parendigm</b>
-	        <br>With the rise of digital technologies in parenting, Parendigm is looking to innovate to remain relevant to the shifting preference and behaviours of parents and children.
+	        <br>Parendigm recognises the growing influence of digital technologies in modern parenting and seeks to innovate to stay current with the evolving preferences and behaviours of parents and children.
+They are exploring the addition of new digital services that can assist parents throughout their parenting journey and facilitate their child's development.
         </td>
     </tr>
     <tr>